 The Columbia Encyclopedia defines civil disobedience as the "refusal to obey a law or follow a policy believed to be unjust.
 Practitioners of civil disobedience usually base their actions on moral right and employ the nonviolent technique of passive resistance in order to bring wider attention to the injustice.
 Risking punishment, such as violent retaliatory acts or imprisonment, they attempt to bring about changes in the law..." (view more)

-Below you will find some examples of people, places or times, and subjects that are associated with civil disobedience, follow the links for further information on that specific topic/term.
+Below you will find some examples of people, places, times, and subjects that are associated with civil disobedience.
+Focusing on specifics like these are good ways to narrow your topic.
+Follow the links for further information on that specific topic/term.

 |Place or time||Person||Subject|